rust-lang/book/src/ch04-01-ownership.md

 implementation requests the memory it needs.
 This is pretty much universal in programming languages.

 The second case, however, is different.
-In languages with a garbage collector (‘GC’), the GC will keep track and clean up memory that isn't being used anymore, and we, as the programmer, don’t need to think about it.
+In languages with a *garbage collector* (*GC*), the GC will keep track and clean up memory that isn't being used anymore, and we, as the programmer, don’t need to think about it.
 Without GC, it’s our responsibility to identify when memory is no longer being used and call code to explicitly return it, just as we did to request it.
 Doing this